Dolphins are in the class Mammalia, which specifies that they are mammals. However, many people still think they are fish.

-This is compared to large whales that can be found in freezing (or near freezing) climates near the northern and southern poles.
+This is compared to large whales found in freezing (or near-freezing) climates near the northern and southern poles.

-A dolphin’s blubber contains a higher concentration of lipids with a low concentration of water than other cetaceans.
-This keeps them warmer than other cetaceans that have a lower concentration of lipids combined with a higher concentration of water.
+A dolphin’s blubber contains a higher concentration of lipids with a low water concentration than other cetaceans.
+This keeps them warmer than other cetaceans with a lower concentration of lipids combined with a higher concentration of water.

 The concentration of lipid versus water and blubber thickness differs between dolphin species.

-Those dolphins that have a lower lipid-high water concentration in their blubber and those who have thinner blubber may be limited to the world’s warmer regions (such as on the equator).
+Those dolphins with a lower lipid-high water concentration in their fat and those with thinner blubber may be limited to the world’s warmer regions (such as on the equator).

-Dolphins are also able to maintain their body temperature by increasing their metabolic rate.
+Dolphins can also maintain their body temperature by increasing their metabolic rate.
 This means they burn calories faster and transfers heat to their vital organs to help them when they are cold.

-Dolphins, like many mammals, can also shiver to help alleviate being cold.
+Dolphins, like many mammals, can also shiver to help alleviate cold.

 Some species of dolphins also are born with hair but lose it shortly after.
-This is to help keep their body temperature constant in cooler waters.
+This is to help keep their body temperature constant in colder waters.

 Reproduction for dolphins varies from seasonal to year-round.
 In various species, seasonal reproductivity is related to geographical distribution.

-Dolphins have a similar reproductive process to that of other mammals including humans.
+Dolphins have a similar reproductive process to other mammals, including humans.
 A female will begin to ovulate when sexual maturity is reached.
 After this time, she can become pregnant.

 Sexual maturity in dolphins is more of a function of size rather than age.

-Dolphins males have various mating behaviours, for example, some males form ‘alliances’ to consort with females.
-This is often only a pair of males; however, trios have also been formed.
+Dolphin males have various mating behaviors; for example, some males form ‘alliances’ to consort with females.
+This is often only a pair of males; however, trios have also been seen.

-Gestation for Dolphins varies between species however, it is roughly a year.
-Mid-to-late pregnancies can be noticed due to the increased girth of the female Dolphin.
+Gestation for dolphins varies between species but is usually a year.
+Mid-to-late pregnancies can be spotted due to the increased girth of the female dolphin.

-Female Dolphins have mammary glands, which is what produces milk to feed their calves.
-Female Dolphins can have distended (swollen) mammaries, which is a sign of lactation when they are pregnant or after the birth of their calves.
-Mammary glands are a key feature of mammals.
+Female dolphins have mammary glands, which produce milk to feed their calves.
+Female dolphins can have distended (swollen) mammaries, a sign of lactation when pregnant or after their calves’ birth.
+Mammary glands are a crucial feature of mammals.

 A Dolphin’s mammary gland can be seen near its genital region.
-Female dolphins have been observed lactating and nursing from the birth of one calf to the birth of the next, which can be up to 5 years.
+Female dolphins have been observed lactating and nursing from one calf’s birth to the next, which can be up to 5 years.

-Dolphins breathe air like any other mammal, above the surface of the water.
-They lack the gills that fish have which are necessary to extract oxygen directly from the water.
+Dolphins breathe oxygen like any other mammal above the surface of the water.
+They lack the gills that fish have, which are necessary to extract oxygen directly from the water.